aprilxblack/di-workshop-07-tdd-intro/README.md

 Read The coolculator class and tests.

 **What methods does the Cooclulator currently implement?**
+Some external library?

 **Describe how the existing test works**
+It checks if the function `add()` from the Coolculator actually adds two numbers together

 **Change a value in the `add()` test so it fails.**
 Once you've seen it fail, revert your change so it's green again.